 MIPS gives students and families the flexibility to enrich their learning in so many ways a traditional school is unable to provide.
 I love how our digital environment allows for so much creativity and choice.
 Students are able to truly express themselves."

-Rebecca is an elementary school mentor at Michigan International Prep School.
+Rebecca is the 4th Grade Mentor at Michigan International Prep School.
 Originally majoring in Criminal Justice, Rebecca quickly moved her focus to Psychology and Education where she truly fostered her passion for connecting with fellow humans to both learn and share knowledge.
 She worked in healthcare for several years where she partnered with staff and fellow leadership to analyze processes and procedures in order to streamline processes and create and implement training material.
 Managing these types of special projects opened Rebecca’s eyes to her love for continuous education.
 She finds strength and purpose in connecting with people as individuals.